What Is Schema.org? A Beginner's Guide to Schema Markup for SEO

 Types of Schema.org

-If you visit schema.org, you'll likely go down a rabbit hole and get lost in all of the different types of schema available.
-The list continues to grow and currently includes:
+If you visit schema.org, you'll likely go down a rabbit hole and get lost in all of the different types of schemas available.
+The list currently consists of more than 800 types and continues to grow.
+Here are some of the more commonly used schema types:

 The Most Important Schema.org Markup Every Website Should Have